stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/02_Common_Variables.md

 	<% end_if %>

 <div class="info" markdown="1">
-To customize the markup that the `$Breadcrumbs` generates, copy `cms/templates/BreadcrumbsTemplate.ss` to `mysite/templates/BreadcrumbsTemplate.ss`, modify the newly copied template and flush your SilverStripe cache.
+To customise the markup that the `$Breadcrumbs` generates, copy `cms/templates/BreadcrumbsTemplate.ss` to `mysite/templates/BreadcrumbsTemplate.ss`, modify the newly copied template and flush your SilverStripe cache.
 </div>